-Starting in the third trimester, monitoring baby’s fetal kick counts are important.
+Starting in the third trimester, monitoring the baby’s fetal kick counts are important.
 It’s a way to monitor your baby’s activity in your belly to track their consistent patterns and movements.

-Should you ever notice or feel anything is off such as baby not moving for a prolonged period of time or an immense amount of painful pressure, that could be an indicator that something is wrong hence you should contact your doctor immediately!
+Should you ever notice or feel anything is off such as the baby not moving for a prolonged period of time or an immense amount of painful pressure, that could be an indicator that something is wrong hence you should contact your doctor immediately!

 To learn even more about fetal kick counts, check out this post by The Bump!